Lag and Crash 2025

 Contents

-For Lag n Crash this year, I wrote 2 pwn challenges, feedback-form and Trump Dating Simulator, which were released in waves 1 and 3 respectively.
+For Lag and Crash this year, I wrote 2 pwn challenges, feedback-form and Trump Dating Simulator, which were released in waves 1 and 3 respectively.
 Both challenges incorporated some interesting stuff I thought of during my infinite admin time in NS, so I hope it was fun and educational for everyone!
+These are my writeups for my challenges, as well as other interesting pwn challenges by other authors in the CTF!

-I didn’t have much time to do writeups, so I’ll update this at some later date Trump Dating Simulator and maybe Utility Pole Revengeance (which I’m also solving atm)
+I didn’t have much time to do writeups, so I’ll update this at some later date with the writeup for Trump Dating Simulator

 feedback-form